top of page

 Rishikesh today and the Yoga Teacher Training effect

-Today's Rishikesh though, like most places in India has gone through phases of evolution, development and a slightly concerning shift in energy.
+Today's Rishikesh though, like India itself has gone through phases of evolution, development and a slightly concerning shift in energy, and yet retaining its unmatched and inexplicable pull and spiritual undercurrent.

-Keen business minds, sensing the opportunity, started opening up Yoga schools all over.
-The premise of a Yoga Teacher's Training Course (YTTC) was promising -- A stay, 3 meals and all day yoga for 3-5 weeks away from the madness of the city, coliving with a new set of people, along or near the powerful and peaceful waters of the Ganga where it's still clean and pure, and of course with a potential to become a yoga teacher and turn it into a lucrative career elsewhere.
-Not to mention, weekends promise exciting treks, hikes and excursions to nearby caves, hills and temples.
-As of 2024, there are over 250 yoga schools in Rishikesh alone and a few others in nearby Haridwar that attract pupils from all over the world.
-Along with Yoga schools, there are yoga-adjacent activities like drop-in classes for meditation to breathwork to many variations of yoga itself. (yin yoga, acro yoga, Kundalini-yoga to name a few.)
-There are also healers and "spiritual gurus" as well as hacks and frauds.
+What was once an activity embedded into the heart of Rishikesh, personally practised by the ancient sages and followed by devoted followers has turned into a massive industry over the last 2--30 years.
+As of 2025, there are over 250 yoga schools in Rishikesh alone that attract pupils from all over the world and why not?
+The premise of a Yoga Teacher's Training Course (YTTC) is undeniably promising -- A stay, three daily meals and all day yoga for 3-5 weeks away from the drill of a job and the bustle of the city, coliving with a new set of people, along or near the powerful and peaceful waters of the Ganga where it's still clean and pure, and of course with a potential to become a yoga teacher and turn it into a lucrative career elsewhere.
+Not to mention, weekends promise cafe hopping, hikes and excursions to nearby waterfalls, caves, hills and temples, comfortably filling up many a "Top things to do in Rishikesh" lists.
+Along with Yoga schools, Rishikesh is replete with 'yoga-adjacent' activities such as reiki, sound healing, breathwork and many variations of yoga itself. (yin yoga, acro yoga, Kundalini-yoga to name a few.)
+There are also just as many healers and spiritual gurus as hacks and frauds.

 Rishikesh the perfect little haven for western travelers